Skip to content

 Game Warden in Minnesota — 2026 Career Guide

 Game wardens in Minnesota are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Minnesota Department of Natural Resources, Enforcement Division.
 Minnesota is the second-highest-paying state for game wardens at $88,280 mean annual wage.
-Game wardens in Minnesota earn a mean annual wage of $88,280 ($42.44/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $27,900 above the national median of $60,380 — a 46% premium for Minnesota wardens.
-The BLS counts 140 fish and game wardens employed in Minnesota.
+BLS OEWS May 2023 puts Minnesota game-warden pay at a $88,280 mean annual wage ($42.44/hour) for SOC 33-3031 — $27,900 above the $60,380 national midpoint, a 46% premium, across 140 employed wardens.
+Fieldwork in Minnesota centers on Boundary Waters and 10,000-lake enforcement at the nation's second-highest pay ($88,280).

-Minnesota game warden in uniform patrolling a forested wildlife area, water setting
+Minnesota game warden in uniform patrolling a lakeside wildlife area in the Land of 10,000 Lakes, water setting

-Minnesota game warden in uniform patrolling a forested wildlife area, water setting
+Minnesota game warden in uniform patrolling a lakeside wildlife area in the Land of 10,000 Lakes, water setting

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the Minnesota Department of Natural Resources, Enforcement Division.
 This is career information — verify current standards with the agency before applying.

 Minnesota Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Minnesota wardens rank among the higher-paying states for this profession.
+Minnesota wardens rank above the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens